 Art guffahs aside there’s the basic ignorance of how things work in the Lantern universe that may be easy to overlook if you’re new to the lore but hard to excuse as a reader who’s been around since at least the Johns’ era.
 A power ring, remember “the most powerful weapon in the universe”, at 2% is at least capable enough to provide simple flight, and once the ring is actually depleted the wearer’s uniform reverts to their civilian clothes because their uniform is ring generated.
 Then there’s the sudden appearance of Skallox and Zilius Zox in the closing image – two dead characters who’s passings were some of the more poignant moments of the Red Lanterns series.
 I would have hoped that Humphries would have done a bit more homework than he appears to have done, and if the editor doesn’t catch simple stuff like this I’m not exactly sure what he’s supposed to be doing.

 Green Lanterns #4 showcases the inner demons of both Jessica Cruz and Simon Baz as the two look to find common ground with each other.
-This is a good thing if you've become invested in them as characters by now, but if not you'll likely find the issue pretty boring.
-There are some nagging continuity bumps in the road that new readers likely won't catch, but veteran readers will likely be more difficult to overlook.
-Two out of five lanterns.
+This is a good thing if you’ve become invested in them as characters by now, but if not you’ll likely find the issue pretty boring.
+There are some nagging continuity bumps in the road that new readers likely won’t catch, but veteran readers will likely be more difficult to overlook.
+Four out of ten lanterns.